GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Glaucoma Dataset

 Following initial labeling, three senior ophthalmologists independently review all multimodal images and assign stage labels.
 This review (i) excludes samples with poor quality (e.g., defocus, low illumination, misalignment, or severe artifacts), and (ii) verifies label consistency with both image findings and clinical context.
 Any discrepancies are reconciled through expert consensus, thereby improving diagnostic accuracy and resolving ambiguities.
-To comprehensively assess the labeling quality, two types of consistency evaluations were performed.
-For inter-grader agreement, the pairwise consistency of the first-round independent annotations from the three experts was calculated to reflect the consensus level among different clinicians.
-For intra-grader agreement, the three experts were asked to perform a second-round blind annotation on all retained samples after an interval of one month; it should be emphasized that this second-round annotation was conducted without access to their previous labeling records, and was used \textit{solely for consistency verification rather than label modification—the formal labels used in all subsequent experiments were determined by the first-round annotations after expert consensus.} The quantitative results of both inter- and intra-grader consistency are summarized in Tab. \ref{tab:Table experts kappa}, where the quadratic weighted Cohen’s kappa coefficient was adopted to account for the ordinal nature of glaucoma staging.
+To comprehensively assess the labeling quality, two types of consistency evaluations are performed.
+For inter-grader agreement, the pairwise consistency of the first-round independent annotations from the three experts is calculated to reflect the consensus level among different clinicians.
+For intra-grader agreement, the three experts are asked to perform a second-round blind annotation on all retained samples after an interval of one month; it should be emphasized that this second-round annotation is conducted without access to their previous labeling records, and is used solely for consistency verification rather than label modification—the formal labels used in all subsequent experiments were determined by the first-round annotations after expert consensus.
+The quantitative results of both inter- and intra-grader consistency are summarized in Tab. \ref{tab:Table experts kappa}, where the quadratic weighted Cohen’s kappa coefficient is adopted to account for the ordinal nature of glaucoma staging.